dgroomes/my-software/nushell/README.md

 * [x] DONE Bash completion via external completer.
 This was a large effort.
 * [ ] SKIP (Not feasible.
 SDKMAN is all bash code, which makes sense.
 I thought maybe there was a core of Groovy/Java, but it's all Bash) 'How can I use SDKMAN with Nushell?
 It only supports Bash and Zsh and there's quite a bit of shell code.
 I would have to write a decent amount of Nu code, might be feasible.
-* [ ] Java version management: switch/install.
+* [x] DONE Java version management: switch/install.
 This is going to be somewhat sophisticated, but also should play to Nushell's strengths and is a good opportunity for me to learn a bit more about the Adoptium/Temurin project for OpenJDK (as far as a user goes, not a contributor).
 Maybe figure something out for Gradle too but that's diminishing returns.
+   * I think the hard part is done.
+I went with using my own Homebrew formula for installing the JDK (a key point is just having a convention place to put the JDK files).
+   * DONE Basic "activation" in programmatic Nu code.
+   * DONE Support switching
+   * DONE Activate an OpenJDK at Nushell startup.
+* [ ] Use `chsh` to effectively use Nushell as the login shell but by first bootstrapping it with Bash.
+I don't feel that it's feasible or wise to use Nushell directly as the login shell.
+I'm concerned about the annoying nature of bootstrapping Nushell's environment within Nushell's own configuration/initialization scripts.
+I would much rather, bootstrap a Bash environment and call all the many Bash-based initialization things like `brew shellenv` and then `exec` `nu`.
+Plus, I don't think it's feasible or wise to stop understanding Bash.
+It will remain an important piece in my environment for a long time, side-by-side Nushell.

 ## Reference